zx80/cachetools-utils/README.md

   the cache and the final storage.

-- read operations can be cached, at the price of possibly having inconsistency data shown to various users.
+- read operations can be cached, at the price of possibly having inconsistency data shown to users.

   LFU/LRU cache strategies mean that inconsistent data can be kept in cache for indefinite time, which is annoying.
-A TLL expiration on top of that makes such discrepancies bounded in time, so that after some time the data shown are up to date.
+A TLL expiration on top of that makes such discrepancies bounded in time, so that after some time the data shown are eventually up to date.

-  Invalidating data from the cache requires a detailed knowledge of internal cache operations and are not very easy to manage at the application level.
+  Invalidating data from the cache requires a detailed knowledge of internal cache operations and are not very easy to manage at the application level, so devops should want to avoid this path if possible.

+- data model

+  Denormalizing the data model may help.

+  Having an application-oriented view of the model (eg JSON objects rather than attributes and tables) can help performance, at the price of losing some of the consistency warranties provided by a database.
+  The best of both word may be achieved, to some extent, by storing JSON data into a database such as [Postgres](https://postgresql.org/).

+- multi-level caching

+  Depending on the access pattern, it may or may not be useful to put such a strategy in place.

 ## Module Documentation